andya17/andya17.github.io/_pages/gis.md

 ## Green Needham "Tap Map"
-In Summer 2024, I created a web map showing the locations of water fountains and water bottle filling stations in Needham, Massachusetts for the community environmental organization Green Needham.
+In August and September of 2024, I created a web map showing the locations of water fountains and water bottle filling stations in Needham, Massachusetts for the community environmental organization Green Needham.
 To construct the map, I collected coordinates of water fountains both outdoors and inside public buildings.
-I then used the
-WordPress plugin WP Go Maps to create point data.
+I then used the WordPress plugin WP Go Maps to create point data.

 Access the map at [this link](https://www.greenneedham.org/blog/tap-map/).